HOW DID I END UP FILMING IN ACEH, INDONESIA?

 INTRO VIDEO TO OUR SCRAPS OF HOPE PROJECT

 We rented an office space, got a producer to join our team and started to plan a documentary.
-Marjaana had been in Banda Aceh many times before and was deeply involved in ethnographic research of the aftermath of Tsunami, civil war and peace process mediated by the former Finnish president Martti Ahtisaari.
-She had had an idea to make further research in the form of a documentary and this is what we were aiming to do together.
+Marjaana had been in Banda Aceh many times before and was deeply involved in ethnographic research of the aftermath of the Tsunami, civil war and peace process mediated by the former Finnish president Martti Ahtisaari.
+She had had an idea to do further research in the form of a documentary film and this is what we were aiming to do together.

 INTRO TO OUR SCRAPS OF HOPE PROJECT

-So we filmed with a transperson, a Christian woman, a city gardener who lost everything in Tsunami and is very poor despite huge humanitarian efforts (money ending somewhere else).
-Also with a poet and activist who was trying to help in even poorer villages after guerrilla wars and many videos with ex-fighter turned into Sufi healer.
+So we filmed with a transperson, a Christian woman and a city gardener who lost everything in th eTsunami and is very poor despite huge humanitarian efforts (money ending somewhere else).
+Also with a poet and activist who was trying to help in even poorer villages after guerrilla wars and many videos with an ex-fighter turned into Sufi healer.
 He is living in poverty and wounded by many ways of injustice.
-We also met with professor and head of Shari’a Islam Department to have his opinion on everything.
+We also met with the professor and head of the Shari’a Islam Department to get his opinion on everything.
 And followed two ladies who were small business owners and tried to make it there with all kinds of inventions to sell.

-Of course I got a stomach bug and some most memorable filming moments were in a slum where I was lying on a floor almost vomiting and heavily sweating and asked Marjaana to tell me when exactly to stand up to film.
-Also often after long day of filming the electricity went off in the city.
+Of course, I got a stomach bug and some most memorable filming moments were in a slum where I was lying on a floor almost vomiting and heavily sweating and asked Marjaana to tell me when exactly to stand up to film.
+Also often after a long day of filming the electricity went off in the city.
 No water.
 No lights.
-In the dark I tried to transfer all the material of the day from memory cards to two different hard drives before allowing myself to go to sleep.
+In the dark, I tried to transfer all the material of the day from memory cards to two different hard drives before allowing myself to go to sleep.

 SO WHAT DID I LEARN?